ibalampanis/sustainable-living/guide.md

 To be clear about sustainability lets define un-sustainability as well with an example, shall we?
 So lets imagine you wake up an in world where 100000000 (finite number) apples are laying down in the ground, that don't go bad - for ever.
-" Woooooooooooooow i have food forever" you think.
+" Woooooooooooooow I have food forever" you think.
 So you eat apples every day.
 But instead of eating one a day, you say:
 " I have these many apples, why eat just one?
 Right people?"
 And all your friends in your community agreed.
 So everyone started eating 10 apples a day (imaginary world okay?) and at